schooltool-project/schooltool-book/source/demographics-schema.rst

 You can limit fields to specific groups: Students, Teachers or Administrators.
 For example, this would allow you to have a "Certification" field for teachers that did not appear when you edited any other people.

-Contact information -- parents names, address, phone, email, etc. -- is stored separately.
+Contact information -- parents' names, address, phone, email, etc. -- is stored separately.

-To see the default demographics fields, as "manager," click the **School** and then the **Customize: Demographics** link in the sidebar.
+To edit the default demographics fields, you must be logged in as "manager."
+Select the **School** tab, and then click on the **Customize: Demographics** link in the sidebar.

    .. image:: images/demographics-schema-0.png

 In the default settings, **ID, Ethnicity, Language, Place of birth, and Citizenship** can be edited or removed.
-In this case **ID** is just a generic text field which you can use for whatever student ID or number you might need to keep track of.
+In this case, **ID** is just a generic text field which you can use for any student ID or number you might need to keep track of.

 You can delete, edit, and re-order the existing fields and add your own.